 Cash is accepted at each food and beverage stand.
 Please, no bills larger than $50.
 There are plenty of ATMs located all around Capitol Square.

 Is this a charity event?

 Yes.
-Volunteers earn an hourly wage to benefit local non-profit and charitable organizations.
+Volunteers earn an hourly wage, plus 100% of the tips benefit local non-profit and charitable organizations.